Series 506.2.3AR - Severe Student Allergies

 1.6 The school nurse will annually, and as needed, provide training and education to school staff regarding life-threatening allergies, risk reduction procedures and emergency procedures including demonstrating how to administer prescribed Epinephrine.

-1.7 Completed district allergy forms and Individual Health Plans (IHPs) will be kept in the school nurse’s office and be accessible to substitute school nurses/administrators in the event the regular school nurse is not in the building.
+1.7 Documentation of student’s allergy and Individual Health Plans (IHPs) will be kept in the school nurse’s office and be accessible to substitute school nurses/administrators in the event the regular school nurse is not in the building.
 Substitute teachers will also have access to health and allergy information.

 2. Non-life-threatening Allergies